MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/basic-auth-connect-to-eop-powershell.md

 - Estimated time to complete: 5 minutes

-- The instructions in this topic are for organizations without Exchange Online mailboxes (for example, you have a standalone EOP subscription to protect your on-premises email environment).
+- **The procedures in this topic are only for EOP that don't have Exchange Online mailboxes** (for example, you have a standalone EOP subscription to protect your on-premises email environment).
 If you have a Microsoft 365 subscription that includes Exchange Online mailboxes, the same features are available in [Exchange Online PowerShell](exchange-online-powershell.md).

 - You can use the following versions of Windows: